Optimistic IMF bets on third time lucky in Ukraine

 Turning to the IMF's interests in the euro zone, Moghadam noted signs the tough medicine prescribed by the 'Troika' of international lenders - comprising the Fund, the European Commission and European Central bank - was starting to pay off.

 "Portugal has made excellent progress.
-We have recently concluded the eleventh review of the programme, we hope to have that considered by our board fairly soon," he said.
+We have recently concluded the eleventh review of the program, we hope to have that considered by our board fairly soon," he said.

 On Greece, the situation was more complex, considering the Troika only just managed to conclude its latest assessment of the country after months of delays.